CERT-Polska/mwdb-core/docs/user-guide/9-Sharing-objects.rst

 * **Everybody** - in that case, object is shared with ``public`` group, which means that everybody will have access to the uploaded object and all its descendants.
 * **Only me** - your object will be shared only with your group.

 Note that all options share the uploaded object with your private group.
-In addition, your object will be **always** shared with special ``everything`` group described later.

 .. image:: ../_static/upload-share-with.png
    :target: ../_static/upload-share-with.png